 NEW VIDEO SERIES BEGINS OCTOBER 2019.
-To become a monthly subscribing member or to find out more, visit our Membership page.
-You can sign up and purchase your first month of six teachings here.
+For more information or to become a monthly subscribing member, visit our Membership page.
 Note, if you're a current subscriber, you will automatically receive the teaching - there's no need to do anything.

-From Self-Liberation through Seeing with Naked Awareness, being a Direct Introduction to the State of Intrinsic Awareness by Padmasambhava, revealed by Karma Lingpa (Shambhala Publications):
+From Self-Liberation through Seeing with Naked Awareness, being a Direct Introduction to the State of Intrinsic Awareness by Padmasambhava, revealed by Karma Lingpa:

 It is a single Nature of Mind that encompasses all of Samsara and Nirvana!

 Even though its inherent nature (as Shunyata) has existed from the very beginning, you have not recognized it.

 Even though its clarity and presence has been uninterrupted, you have not yet encountered its face.

 Even though its arising has nowhere been obstructed, still you have not comprehended it.

 Therefore, this (direct introduction) is for the purpose of bringing you to self-recognition.

 Lama Tharchin Rinpoche offered these teachings at Pema Osel Ling in the Santa Cruz Mountain, April 10-12, 2009.
 About the text and teachings, Rinpoche said: